Retro-Rewind-Team/wfc-bot/README.md

-# WFC Moderation Bot
+# WFC Bot

-Simple discord bot to facilitate Wiilink WFC moderation.
+Simple discord bot with WiiLink WFC integration.
 See config.example.json, and put your real config in `config.json`.

-Slash commands are available as `/ban`, `/kick`, and `/unban`.
+### Config options
+There are various methods of gating commands to certain users
+* Gate access to specific channels and guilds: Place guild and channel ids `allowed-servers` or `allowed-channels`.
+Make either an empty array and it will remove the associated restrictions.
+* Gate access to moderation actions: Moderation actions such as `ban`, `kick`, and `unban` are only visible to the role ID set in `moderation-role`.